plone/volto/docs/source/configuration/settings-reference.md

     [See an explanation of character limits in URLs](https://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers/417184#417184).
     Please test this setting properly before enabling in a production site.

+openExternalLinkInNewTab
+    A Boolean, `false` by default.
+    If openExternalLinkInNewTab is true and the URL is not an internal one, or if the target is '_blank', the openLinkInNewTab will be true, indicating that the link should be opened in a new tab.

 ```

 ## Views settings